nitinnat/Music-Genre-Verification/README.md

 * Run ``` python load_audio.py ``` to extract and save the melspectrogram and the audio features (we don't use this directly in our code.)

-* Run the training and testing on the dataset by running:
+* Run the training and testing on the dataset:
 ```
 python models.py
 ```